-A crime prevention officer will walk with you through and around your home or business and provide you with an assessment of any security weaknesses and recommend steps to correct the problems noted.
+A Community Action Team Deputy will walk with you through and around your home or business and provide you with an assessment of any security weaknesses and recommend steps to correct the problems noted.
 There is no charge for this service.

 Project Lifesaver is a public safety program of the Lexington County Sheriff’s Department designed to locate missing “at risk” children and adults with special needs who wander.
 Using the technology of Project Lifesaver, we are able to track and locate these individuals who wander from their homes or health care facilities.